 That is on top of our “routine” work:

-- We email a weekly newsletter to 1,500 residents and maintain a website that are the best sources for up-to-date news, events, and opportunities for Como residents
+- We email a weekly newsletter to more than 1,700 residents and maintain a robust website.
+Especially as community newspapers scale back their commitment to the neighborhood, District 10 has become the best source of factual, up-to-date news, events, and opportunities for Como residents.

-- We partner with Ramsey County to operate an immensely successful community organics recycling site in Como Park.
+- We partner with Ramsey County to operate an immensely successful, 24/7, community organics recycling site on Beulah Lane in Como Regional Park.

 District 10 is a 501(c)3 non-profit.
 All donations are tax deductible to the extent permitted by law.